Spinal Orthotics Services

 People are generally referred to Orthotics Plus for conservative management of various spinal conditions.
 We provide a range of supports for all areas of the spine, from the upper cervical through the lower lumbar.

-We are mostly appropriate to help treat acute injuries, pre & post operation support, as well as degenerative conditions (i.e. osteoarthritis leading to spinal segments collapsing).
+We are most appropriate to help treat acute injuries, pre & post operation support, as well as degenerative conditions (i.e. osteoarthritis leading to spinal segments collapsing).

 Please contact us to confirm whether we’re an appropriate provider for you.